MIPT-Oulu/CTlab/README.md

 ## Future version

-The next version will include a new Imaging target and a tool for technical image quality analysis.
+The future version will include a new imaging target and a technical image quality analysis tool.